CastleCSS/castlecss-buttons/README.md

 ```

 ### Main.scss
-Your main.scss should have a setup similair to this (included in the [Full CastleCSS Package](https://github.com/CastleCSS/castlecss)):
+Your main.scss should have a setup similair to this (included in the [CastleCSS Boilerplate](https://github.com/CastleCSS/castlecss-boilerplate)):

 ```
 /*  core variable files */